gstrotmann/MidiCaptain4Kemper/README.md

 3. Than you can copy the files from the source (src) directory to your MIDI Captain device.

 Now you have different firmware version on your device available.

+<h2>Change between installed Firmware</h2>
 By pressing a switch while turning on your MIDI captain you can choose:

 foot switch 1 - enabling USB disk for conniction to your computer